-Fact Check: What is a Green Home?
+What Defines a Green Home?

 Energy-efficiency, sustainability, and durability all are hallmarks of a green home.
 Such properties are also called high performance or eco-friendly homes.